kodecocodes/swift-algorithm-club/3Sum and 4Sum/README.md

 # 3Sum and 4Sum

 3Sum and 4Sum are extensions of a popular algorithm question, the [2Sum][5].
-This article will talk about the problem and describe possible solutions.

 ## 3Sum